FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/01-Overview/README.md

 An App Registration represents an application that needs to authenticate with Microsoft Entra ID.

-Rather than authenticating users only, Microsoft Entra ID can also authenticate applications, web services, APIs, background processes, mobile apps, and other workloads.
+Rather than authenticating only users, Microsoft Entra ID can also authenticate applications, APIs, web services, background jobs, mobile applications, desktop software, automation scripts, and many other workloads.

 An App Registration establishes a trust relationship between an application and Microsoft Entra ID.

-Once registered, the application can request security tokens that allow it to securely authenticate and access protected resources.
+Once registered, the application can securely request security tokens that are later used to access Azure resources, Microsoft services, or third-party APIs.

 ---

 ## Why App Registrations Exist

-Applications frequently need to access protected resources such as:
+Modern applications frequently need to access protected resources such as:

 - Microsoft Graph
 - Azure Resource Manager
 - Azure Key Vault
 - Azure Storage
+- Azure SQL
 - Custom APIs
 - Third-party APIs

+Embedding usernames and passwords directly into application code is insecure and difficult to manage.

-Instead of storing usernames and passwords inside application code, Microsoft Entra ID provides a secure identity for the application.
+Instead, Microsoft Entra ID provides a dedicated identity for the application.

-Applications authenticate using this identity and receive security tokens instead of relying on embedded credentials.
+Applications authenticate using this identity and receive short-lived security tokens instead of storing permanent credentials.

-This significantly improves security and supports modern authentication standards.
+This architecture significantly improves security while supporting modern authentication standards such as OAuth 2.0 and OpenID Connect.

 ---